History of women in Puerto Rico: Impact in the U.S. educational system

 Many Puerto Rican women have made important contributions to the educational system in the United States.
 Some contributed in the field of education, another was responsible in ending de jure segregation in the United States.
 Yet, another educator made the ultimate sacrifice and gave her life for her students.

-One of the migrants was Dr. Antonia Pantoja.
+One of the migrants was Antonia Pantoja.
 Pantoja's was an educator, social worker, feminist, civil rights leader, founder of the Puerto Rican Forum, Boricua College, Producer and founder of ASPIRA.
 ASPIRA (Spanish for "aspire") is a non-profit organization that promoted a positive self-image, commitment to community, and education as a value as part of the ASPIRA Process to Puerto Rican and other Latino youth in New York City.
-In 1996, President Bill Clinton presented Dr. Pantoja with the Presidential Medal of Freedom, making her the first Puerto Rican woman to receive this honor.
+In 1996, President Bill Clinton presented Pantoja with the Presidential Medal of Freedom, making her the first Puerto Rican woman to receive this honor.

 Another Puerto Rican woman whose actions had an impact on the educational system of the United States was Felicitas Mendez (maiden name: Gomez).
 Mendez, a native of the town of Juncos, became an American civil rights pioneer with her husband Gonzalo, when their children were denied the right to attend an all "white" school in Southern California.
 In 1946, Mendez and her husband took it upon themselves the task of leading a community battle that changed the educational system in California and set an important legal precedent for ending de jure segregation in the United States.
 The landmark desegregation case, known as the Mendez v.
 Westminster case, paved the way for integration and the American civil rights movement.

 Victoria Leigh Soto's father was born in the City of Bayamon.
 On December 14, 2012, Soto was teaching her first grade class at Sandy Hook Elementary School when Adam Lanza forced his way into the school and began to shoot staff and students.
 After killing fifteen students and two teachers in the first classroom, Lanza entered Soto's classroom.
 Soto had hidden several children in a closet, and when Lanza entered her classroom, she told him that the children were in the school gym.
 When several children ran from their hiding places, Lanza began shooting the students.
 Soto was reportedly shot while trying to shield them with her body.

 The three women were honored by the Government of the United States.
-Dr. Pantoja was awarded the Presidential Medal of Freedom, an award bestowed by the President of the United States that is considered the highest civilian award in the United States.
+Pantoja was awarded the Presidential Medal of Freedom, an award bestowed by the President of the United States that is considered the highest civilian award in the United States.
 Felicitas Mendez, and her husband, Gonzalo were featured on a U.S. postage stamp.
 Soto was posthumously awarded the Presidential Citizens Medal in 2013, an award bestowed by the President of the United States that is considered the second highest civilian award in the United States, second only to the Presidential Medal of Freedom mentioned before.
-The medal recognizes individuals "who have performed exemplary deeds or services for his or her country or fellow citizens."
+The medal recognizes individuals "who have performed exemplary deeds or services for his or her country or fellow citizens".